Naereen/web-sphinx/README.rst

-This project is released under the **GPLv3 license**, for more details, take a look at the `LICENSE file <http://perso.crans.org/besson/LICENSE.html>`__ in the source. © Lilian Besson, 2012-2018.
+This project is released under the **GPLv3 license**, for more details, take a look at the `LICENSE file <http://perso.crans.org/besson/LICENSE.html>`__ in the source. © Lilian Besson, 2012-2021.

-*Basically, that allow you to use all or part of the project for you own business.*
+*Basically, that allows you to use all or part of the project for you own business.*

 |ForTheBadge built-with-love| |Analytics|